lpmi-13/veilid-terraform-civo/README.md

 ## Cost

 The configuration in this repo will cost about $5/month.
 They don't charge for IPv4 addresses on instances, so we'll run this in dual-stack (IPv4/IPv6 connectivity).
-Civo is also giving out $250 in free credits at time of writing, which would run one veilid node with this repo's configuration for about 4 years.
+Civo is also giving out $250 in free credits, but it expires after one month, which is a bit crap.

 ## Setting up access

 1. Sign up for a [Civo account](https://civo.com/) if you don't already have one.
-You need to jump through a few hoops setting your billing details, but it's not too bad (and you get $250 of free credits!
-At $5~ish/month, this should keep a veilid node with the config in this repo running for free for well over 3 years)
+You need to jump through a few hoops setting your billing details, but it's not too bad.

 2. Install the [Civo CLI](https://www.civo.com/docs/overview/civo-cli#installation)